 14. What does "claw back" mean?

 Theoretically, an investor who has received more than the original amount invested can be held liable for the return of the excess.
 That is, the excess can be “clawed back.”
-By way of example, if Investor B invested $100,000 but has received $120,000 in interest payments, the $20,000 can be recovered from Investor B to the extent that the excess was paid within the four years prior to the filing of the bankruptcy.
-As a practical matter, however, this may not always be possible or practical.
+By way of example, if Investor B invested $100,000 but has received $120,000 in interest payments, the $20,000 can be recovered from Investor B to the extent that the investor received at least as much in "cash out" as the clawback amount during the seven years prior to the filing of the bankruptcy.

 14.1 If this is a Ponzi scheme, are there tax implications for investors?
 If investors are subject to netting, will amended 1099 and K-1 forms be issued for the years during which this was a Ponzi?